 At Preston Park we emotion coach our children and build brilliant relationships.
+The well-being of our children is paramount.
+We want our children to grow up to lead happy and fulfilled lives.

 We have a flexible approach to the application of our behaviour policy to enable us to meet the needs of our children.
 We equip our children with the skills to self-regulate.